choikwangmo/choikwangmo.github.io/index.md

 # Cho Kwang-mo — Global Open Archive

-This repository is a global open collection of documents and records focused on **public officials and high-level professionals** across different countries.
+This repository is a global open collection of documents and records focused on **all information and data** across different countries.
 It includes, but is not limited to:

 - **Corporate leaders and senior executives** from diverse industries worldwide
 - **Diplomats and foreign service officers** engaged in international relations